-The area to which the Plan relates is served by rail, bus, cycle network, and regional and strategic roads.
-The ports and harbours located adjacent to the west of the area have many functions including transport, fishing,
+The area to which the Plan relates is served by rail, bus, cycle network, regional and strategic roads.
+There are three railway stations in Sligo that are served by the train line to Dublin - Sligo Mac Diarmada Station (Sligo Town), Collooney Station and Ballymote Station.
+The ports and harbours located across the area to which the Plan relates have many functions including transport, fishing, marine leisure, tourism and recreational uses.